daos-stack/daos/design/incr_reint_design.md

   exclusion, including punch followed by re-creation, with and without snapshots inside the window, with aggregation running; verify that the reintegrated target reports the same visibility as the healthy shards.
-- **Space pressure.** Fill the pool past the tier-2 threshold during the exclusion; verify the transition, the fallback to full migration of the affected objects, the hysteresis on the way back, and the release of retention once the pool has no excluded targets.
+- **Space pressure.** Fill the pool past the tier 2 threshold during the exclusion; verify the transition, the fallback to full migration of the affected objects, the hysteresis on the way back, and the release of retention after the target is reintegrated and the release bit is set.
+Fill past the tier 3 threshold; verify the container punch watermark, the full rebuild required status and the re-scheduling of the reintegration in full-reintegration mode.
+After the full-mode reintegration, exclude and reintegrate a target again; verify that the container punch watermark no longer disqualifies it and that incremental mode resumes.
+- **Punch evidence release.** Punch objects at object and key level during an exclusion, let aggregation run in tier 1 and in tier 2, reintegrate, verify that the evidence is released on the next broadcast round and that a subsequent exclusion, punch and reintegration cycle is again handled incrementally.
 - **Fast mode preconditions.** Exclude two targets and reintegrate one; extend or drain during the exclusion; upgrade the object layout version during the exclusion; write within the lease period before the exclusion.
 Each must take the regular path and produce a correct result.